Lightstreamer/Lightstreamer-example-Portfolio-client-flex/README.md

 # Lightstreamer - Portfolio Demo - Flex Client #

 <!-- START DESCRIPTION lightstreamer-example-portfolio-client-flex -->
 The *Portfolio Demo* simulate a portfolio management: it shows a list of stocks included in a portfolio and provide a simple order entry form.
-Changes to portfolio contents, due to new orders, are displayed on the page in real time.
-In addition to that, the *Full Version of the Portfolio Demo* shows, for each stock in the portfolio, also the current price, updated in real time from a market data feed.
+Changes to portfolio contents, as a result of new orders, are displayed on the page in real-time.
+In addition to that, the *Full Version of the Portfolio Demo* also shows, for each stock in the portfolio, the current price, updated in real-time from a market data feed.

 This project is a Flex version of the [Portfolio Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo---html-client), and includes a Flex client front-end for the [Lightstreamer - Portfolio Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java), written for Flex 4 SDK.